lucguillemot/blog/about/about.md

 permalink: /about/
 ---

 I am interested in the relation between residential choices and political beliefs.
 I am looking at the political significance of urban (or non-urban) settings as both the cause (the reason for moving in) and the result (as a consequence of local politics) of the idea of society that leads to a residential choice.
 As residential choice is not always a free choice, I also tackle the issue of gentrification, particularly contentious in the Bay Area.
+Please find below more about the issues at stake.

 This research project is funded by the [Swiss National Science Foundation](http://www.snf.ch/en/Pages/default.aspx).

 # The Urban Pattern of Votes #

 The level of urbanity seems to be a consistent explanatory dimension to spatial patterns of electoral geography.
 Most democratic countries demonstrate a **dichotomy in voting behavior between city centers on the one side and less urban areas on the other side**.
 This dichotomy is for instance patent in [2012 Obama election](http://lucguillemot.net/maps/us2012) where city centers tended to lean more democratic than their outskirts.
 Most federal ballots in Switzerland [follow the same pattern](http://www.espacestemps.net/articles/minarets-malaise-dans-alteridentite/).
 The French 2012 presidential election also exhibits [such an urban/suburban pattern](http://lucguillemot.net/maps/presidentielle).
 This pattern was especially salient regarding the far-right party Front National whose best results occurred in the suburbs of cities.
-More than social and demographic characteristics, the distance to the center seems therefore to be a valuable predictor of election outcomes.
+Along with social and demographic characteristics, the distance to central places seems therefore to be a valuable predictor of election outcomes.

 # Homogenization of Neighborhoods #